Find out if your products comply with Australian Standards with Austest toy safety testing services

 Part3: Migration of certain elements inc Lead Analysis

-Austest Laboratories also tests toys, paint, components of toys and toy materials for the presence of Lead (Pb) and other heavy elements ( Cd, As, Sb, Ba, Cr, Se, Hg), as indicated in AS/NZS ISO 8124.3, Migration of certain elements, using XRF scanning.
+Austest Laboratories can help you with testing toys, paint, components of toys and toy materials for the presence of Lead (Pb) and other heavy elements ( Cd, As, Sb, Ba, Cr, Se, Hg), as indicated in AS/NZS ISO 8124.3, Migration of certain elements.
 Young children often place toys in their mouth so it’s essential they’re not exposed to harmful chemicals or elements.

 Toys: The paint on toys may contain lead, cadmium, and barium.